surendra-92/day2_task2/README.md

 # day2_task2
-In this repository exxplain about sales data using power bi bussiness insights effective way first i downloded file from kaggle dataset super store data
+In this explain about sales data using power bi bussiness insights effective way first i downloded file from kaggle dataset super store data
 * by using power bi i created dashboard
 * step1:-open power bi then import file excel or sql other source